GSA/sinwebapp/docs/DEVELOPMENT.md

 > python manage.py makemigrations

+Rather than manually deleting and recreating the migrations, you can also invoke the <i>/scripts/init-migration.sh</i> BASH script.
+This script will scrub the application of existing migrations, preserve the custom migrations that create application specific schema, re-initialize generic migrations and then finally copy the custom migrations back into the application.
+This script is also used during docker and cloud deployments for the same reason, so an argument of <i>local</i> must be provided, i.e. execute

+> bash ./scripts/init-migrations.sh local

+any time the Django models are changed to ensure the fidelity of local migrations.
+Docker and cloud deployments will automatically invoke this script.

 ### B. Superuser

 The superuser of the database is controlled by environment variabless, DJANGO_SUPERUSER_*.
 These variables are loaded into it the initialization script and passed into Django while it is starting up.
 The local environment variables are set in the <i>/env/local.sh</i> script, the docker environment variables are set in the <i>/env/container.env</i> file, while the cloud environment variables can set manually with the <i>cf cli</i> or loaded in through the <i>/env/cloud.sh</i> script when invoking the <i>/scripts/setup-cloud-env.sh</i> script.